Hinduism

 6. Surya Gita, etc.

-1) Stories of wise recommendations or opinions written by various authors even recently; 2) Poetry; 3) Dramas; 4) Rhetoric.
+1) Stories of wise recommendations or opinions written by various authors even recently (for example, Autobiography of a Yogi by Yogananda; 2) Poetry; 3) Dramas; 4) Rhetoric.

 Rig Veda, Atharva Veda, Sama Veda, Yajur Veda and Upanishads: